Checkout flow is the centerpiece of every e-commerce store. It’s a critical part of your online shopping experience!

 6. Add to cart convenience

-Once a user is ready to buy, make adding to cart as easy as possible.
+Once a user is ready to buy, make adding to the cart as easy as possible.

 Newegg has a great “add to cart” section design.